triplora/professional-services/tools/bigquery-zos-mainframe-connector/README.md

 ## Installation

-1. Deploy `<userid>.TCPIP.DATA` to configure DNS resolution if ncessary (if you are not using a DNS Server on z/OS to resolve names)
-2. Deploy `<userid>.HOSTS.LOCAL` or `<userid>.ETC.IPNODES` if you need to send API requests to the `restricted.googleapis.com` VPC-SC endpoint.
-3. Deploy `gszutil.dep.jar` and `gszutil.jar` to `/opt/google/lib` unix filesystem directory (or directory chosen by your z/OS administrator)
+1. Deploy `gszutil.dep.jar` and `gszutil.jar` to `/opt/google/lib` unix filesystem directory (or directory chosen by your z/OS administrator)
-4. Convert to EBCDIC and Deploy [proclib/BQSH](proclib/BQSH) to a PROCLIB MVS dataset on the mainframe.
+2. Convert to EBCDIC and Deploy [proclib/BQSH](proclib/BQSH) to a PROCLIB MVS dataset on the mainframe.
 If you deployed the jar files to a path other than `/opt/google/lib`, you will need to modify `BQSH` to reflect the correct path.
-5. Deploy [credentials.json](credentials.json) to `/opt/google/.config/` unix filesystem directory (or directory chosen by your z/OS administrator).
+3. Deploy [credentials.json](credentials.json) to `/opt/google/.config/` unix filesystem directory (or directory chosen by your z/OS administrator).
-6. Create a DATA SET named `KEYFILE` on mainframe and point it to `/opt/google/.config/credentials.json` unix filesystem directory (or directory chosen on the step before).
+4. Create a DATA SET named `KEYFILE` on mainframe and point it to `/opt/google/.config/credentials.json` unix filesystem directory (or directory chosen on the step before).
+5. Convert to EBCDIC and Deploy `<userid>.TCPIP.DATA` to configure DNS resolution if ncessary (if you are not using a DNS Server on z/OS to resolve names)
+6. Convert to EBCDIC and Deploy `<userid>.HOSTS.LOCAL` or `<userid>.ETC.IPNODES` if you need to send API requests to the `restricted.googleapis.com` VPC-SC endpoint.

 ## Encoding Conversion